 Any such decision should incorporate an assessment of how future Position, Navigation and Timing integrity will be assured for marine traffic within that authority’s area;

-Any such decision should incorporate a consultation process with users and other stakeholders, including any neighbouring national authorities (ref.
+Any such decision should incorporate a public consultation process with users and other stakeholders, including any neighbouring national authorities (ref.
 IALA Guideline G 1079);

-Any such decision should be communicated to all concerned, and only effected after timely and adequate notice has been promulgated; give guidance to authorities of a time period for notifying stakeholders i.e timely and adequate.
-Its recommended for authorities to remain operational until other options are fully operational, standardised and ready for ship equipage.
+Any such decision should be communicated to all stakeholders concerned (e.g. via national stakeholder meetings, user groups and through maritime safety information), and only effected after timely and adequate notice has been promulgated; (12 months is a recommended minimum).
+Its recommended for authorities to remain operational until other alternative options are fully operational, standardised and ready for ship equipage.

-The availability of other services in an authorities area of responsibility DGNSS augmentation may still be available in the waters of a country that has discontinued the service, albeit provided by a neighbouring country;

-IALA recommends maintaining the existing infrastructure for other purposes i.e. to support R-mode, as sites and assets such as transmission antennae and frequency allocations have value and may not be easily replaced. (timelines for discussion ??)
+It should be noted that DGNSS signals provided by neighbouring service providers may still be available in the waters of a country that has discontinued its marine radiobeacon DGNSS service, and that the frequency allocation needs to be maintainedIALA recommends maintaining the existing infrastructure (for a period to be defined by the national competent authority) to support other alternative purposes i.e. to support R-mode, as sites and assets such as transmission antennae and frequency allocations have value and may not be easily replaced.

 Future development